 We do not use textbooks very often in this class.
 Instead, students build a notebook (3-ring Binder) that serves as a reference for what they are learning in the class.
 Successful students keep this organized and ensure that materials that I hand out in class get completed.
 Students should STUDY the materials in their binders!!!!!!!
 In a remote learning environment, all materials will be available electronically.
 Students need to keep those items organized on their google drive and should refer back to them.

 How can I see if my student is missing any work?

-If you want to know if your student has missing work, check my calendar on the Big Sky staff page and then ask to see their notebook.
-Most assignments are completed during class, but if your student isn’t using class time effectively, he/she may not have finished.
-These assignments are then considered homework.
+If you want to know if your student has missing work, sign up for your student's Google Classroom Summaries.
+Traditionally. most assignments were completed during class, but with remote learning many assignments will be done at home to prepare students for our in-person classes.
 I collect notebooks once a progress period to give students credit for this work via a notebook score, but because we go over the content in class, I do not give them a separate grade.
 This work is spot checked through other formative assessments that use what was covered in the lesson or the actual lesson itself!

 I don’t see grade for an assignment in the gradebook.
 Why not?